What is an Annual Review?

 What if I don’t receive an Annual Review decision or plan within the timescale?

-Firstly, raise any concerns with your Family Services Co-ordinator at the local authority. (go to: Family Services page for contact details)
+Raise any concerns with your Family Services Co-ordinator at the local authority. (go to: Family Services page for contact details)

 IPSEA have some useful model letters

-To raise your concerns further, you could contact one of the Family Services Manager’s, or officially complain to the local authority (highlight where the delay is preventing support or planning).
-If you are dissatisfied with their response, you could complain to the Local Government & Social Care Ombudsman.
-See also, our information about ‘raising concerns‘.
+You could contact one of the Family Services Manager’s, or officially complain to the local authority (highlight where the delay is preventing support or planning).

 What if I disagree with the Annual Review decision?